barry-ha/Griduino/README.md

 1. Speaker for voice or CW grid-crossings.
 The audio chain produces line-level output to a digital potentiometer DS1804 for volume control, and an LM386 audio amplifier to a built-in speaker.

 For a detailed list of parts, see the [Bill of Materials](./hardware/bill_of_materials.md).

+Griduino kits are available from www.Griduino.com.
+Contact us directly to inquire about a pre-built and fully finished assembly.

+# Support

+Please browse our public group forum at [groups.io/g/Griduino/](https://groups.io/g/Griduino/)

+Join our group to hear about upgrades, new software, ask questions, share your experience and suggest features.

 # Disclaimer